ashyboyofficial/spring-boot-json-response/README.md

 # spring-boot-json-response
 This is a dummy Spring Boot application to demonstrate a way to provide JSON response from server.
-Typically, in case of RESTful web service.
+Typically, it can be used while developing a RESTful web service.